jayinai/nail-machine-learning/README.md

 Both are supervised learning problems.
 The difference is that in regression we are trying to predict ***continuous values*** (e.g., house prices), while in classification problem we try to make predictions on ***discrete values***: e.g., is the email spam or not (2 discrete values), is the image of a dog, cat, or fish (3 discrete values)?

+A regression algorithm example is [linear regression](https://en.wikipedia.org/wiki/Linear_regression), and its classification counterpart is [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) - don't be fooled by its name, even though it's called regression, it's used to tack classification problems (e.g., spam or not)

+And in reality classification algorithm such as logistic regression doesn't just output 'spam' or 'non-spam' (or in the numeric world, 1 or 0).
+Rather, they'd generate a probability between 0 and 1, and while by default 0.5 is used as the decision boundary, you can definitely set your own threshold based on your use case.

 ### <ins> How Does a Model Learn?